-- Click the small "up arrow" on the Windows 7 start bar to show hidden icons.
+- Click the small "up arrow" on the Windows 10 or 7 task bar to show hidden icons.

-- Click the "Papercut NG Client" icon (when you hover over the icon, it will display your username and current print balance).
+- Click the "PaperCut" icon (when you hover over the icon, it will display your username and current print balance).
 A small window will appear.

 - Click “Recent Print Jobs” to view your previous print jobs.

-Black and white laser printing is currently available in the open-access computer labs.
-The MediaPLEX continues to offer color printing for a fee.
+The MediaPLEX continues to offer color printing for a fee, as well.